 - Master of Science (Clinical Psychology), University of London

 - Bachelor of Arts (Hons) in Clinical Psychology, University of Melbourne

-Upon graduation from the University of Melbourne on a Colombo Plan Scholarship, Ms Pang joined the Institute of Mental Health (IMH) and Woodbridge Hospital.
-She was then awarded a fellowship to do her postgraduate studies in clinical psychology at the Institute of Psychiatry, University of London (1991-1993).
-Having served on various administrative and professional committees within and outside of the hospital, Ms Pang was designated Deputy Head of the Department of Psychology in 1997.
-She was also awarded with a National Day Efficiency Medal in 1999.
+Upon graduation from the University of Melbourne on a Colombo Plan Scholarship, Elizabeth returned to Singapore to join the Institute of Mental Health (IMH).
+In 1993, she completed her postgraduate studies in Clinical Psychology at the University of London under the auspices of a fellowship she was awarded.
+During her employment at IMH, Elizabeth’s dedication to her profession became apparent as she served on various administrative and professional committees both within and without the hospital.
+This culminated in her designation as Deputy Head of the Department of Psychology in 1997, and her award of a National Day Efficiency Medal in 1999.

 Committing herself to public service, she assumed a more robust portfolio as Head of the Psychological Services Unit (PSU) at the MCYS in 2000.
 The PSU’s responsibilities included clients across the spectrum of its divisions as well as affiliated Voluntary Welfare Organisations.
 In 2006, she returned to IMH as Head, Allied Health and Principal Psychologist in the Community Addictions Management Programme, where she worked for two years.